mawentowski/api-documentation-course-gitpod-test/README.md

    - Click "Select as respostiory destination" to accept the default location.
    - Wait until you see the "Would you like to open repository" popup.
    - For the "Would you like to open repository" popup, click **Open**.

-If this process did not work, refer to step 3a.
-Otherwise, skip 3a.

-3b.
-Clone the repository using the terminal:

-Refer to one of the following sets of instructions to open a terminal:

-   **For Window users**:

-   - Go to the top menu and click on **Terminal**.
-   - Select **New Terminal** from the dropdown.
-   - The next bullet applies to the video you see below.
-   - On the bottom right-side, click the downward arrow next to the `+` icon and select `Git Bash`.
-See the video below (instead of `bash`, it will say `Git Bash`!):

-   **For Mac users**:

-   - From the Mac **Menu Bar** at the top of the screen, open a new terminal window in VS Code by clicking **Terminal** > **New Terminal**

 If cloning failed, check the terminal for error messages.
 If it mentions access rights, ensure you properly set up SSH by revisiting the setup documentation for [Windows](./docs/windows-setup.md) or [Mac](./docs/mac-setup.md).
 If you are still to resolve the issue, you can post to one of the following support channels depending on your OS: